JcDenis/alias/README.md

 ## RULES

-Only blog URLs can be redirected.
+- Only blog URLs can be redirected.
-It can redirect a specific URL "plop" to another one "post/2023/04/24/my-post".
+- It can redirect a specific URL "plop" to another one "post/2023/04/24/my-post".
-It can redirect all URLs that content "plop" using alias "/plop/" by replacing it by destination "post" into requesting URL.
+- It can redirect all URLs that content "plop" using alias "/plop/" by replacing it by destination "post" into requesting URL.
-It can not redirect an alias to another alias.
 (Even if it's not at the begining of the URL!)
+- It can not redirect an alias to another alias.
-It has priority on all ohters URLs handlers, so if you create an alias of an existing page, the destination from plugin _alias_ will be used.
+- It has priority on all ohters URLs handlers, so if you create an alias of an existing page, the destination from plugin _alias_ will be used.

 Keep in mind, plugin _alias_ loads all registered aliases to test them on each page load,